Rhodiola

 With Rhodiola, improved blood circulation in the brain allows for better retention of important information and an increased ability to stay focused.

-It acts on the cardiovascular system
+Affects the cardiovascular system

 Nervous system